 Begin harvest when roughly half the leaves have died back and turned brown

-Do not dig garlic, as this can inadvertently damage the bulbs
+Do not dig garlic out with a shovel, as this can inadvertently damage the bulbs

 Garlic is widely used as a flavoring ingredient in many cuisines around the world.
 It has a pungent and spicy taste, with a strong and distinctive aroma.
 Garlic is typically used as a seasoning or ingredient, and can be added to dishes either whole, minced, or chopped.
 It can be used to add depth of flavor to a range of dishes, including soups, stews, curries, marinades, and sauces.
 It also pairs well with a variety of other ingredients, including onions, tomatoes, and herbs.